Cellular-Semantics/CL_KG/docs/query_guide.md

 ## Putting it all together

-Query to find the proportion of cells by tissue on a specific annotation.
+**Query to find the proportion of cells by tissue on a specific annotation**

 This was motivated by finding an annotation:

 Author_cell_type: 'Enterocyte'; cell_type: 'enterocyte of colon'